 Again, just experiment, be safe, be responsible, and above all, have fun – LOTS of fun!

 Have YOU ever used cannabis as an aphrodisiac?
-Or do you limit your cannabis consumption to outside of the bedroom only.
+Or do you limit your cannabis consumption to the outside of the bedroom only?
 Share your thoughts with us on the Essence Facebook page!